Cutaneous Lupus

 1. Discoid lupus erythematosus (DLE): This is the most common form of cutaneous lupus.
 It causes red, scaly patches on the skin that can be itchy and painful.
 These patches can lead to scarring and hair loss.

-2. Subacute cutaneous lupus erythematosus (SCLE): This form of cutaneous lupus causes red, scaly patches on the skin that are usually located on the arms, shoulders, neck, and trunk.
+2. Subacute lupus erythematosus (SCLE): This form of lupus causes red, scaly patches on the skin that are usually located on the arms, shoulders, neck, and trunk.
 These patches can be itchy and can lead to scarring.

-3. Lupus profundus (LP): This form of cutaneous lupus causes deep nodules or lumps under the skin.
+3. Lupus profundus (LP): This form of lupus causes deep nodules or lumps under the skin.
 These nodules can be painful and can lead to scarring.

 What causes cutaneous lupus?

 The exact cause of cutaneous lupus is not fully understood, but it’s believed to be related to a combination of genetic and environmental factors.
-Some people may be more prone to developing cutaneous lupus due to their genetics, while others may develop it as a result of exposure to sunlight or certain medications.
+Some people may be more prone to developing lupus due to their genetics, while others may develop it as a result of exposure to sunlight or certain medications.

 How is cutaneous lupus treated?